 Botox, Dysport and Xeomin are three FDA-approved neurotoxins that help control muscle contractions (and the lines that appear) during our facial expressions.

-These injectibles are often used to minimize crow’s feet, the furrows between our brows.
+These injectables are often used to minimize crow’s feet and the furrows between our brows.
 It can be used to treat eye bags (although the FDA hasn’t approved it for the undereye area).

 However, in one study, women who received Botox injections in the lower eyelids found that their eyes looked firmer and smoother, with less bagginess and wrinkles.
 That’s because the injections can “plump” up the area.